This bhatura recipe with curd is perfectly crunchy and golden on the outside while being soft on the inside!

 - Water as needed room temperature or slightly warmer, not cold

-- Add the yogurt to the dry mixture; once incorporated start adding the water slowly and knit the dough well until a uniform, soft (but not sticky) consistency is achieved.
+- Start adding the warm water slowly and knit the dough well until a uniform, soft (but not sticky) consistency is achieved.

-- Form a ball with the dough and use 1/2 tsp of sunflower oil to ‘wet’ the surface of it; with a tea towel or some cling film, cover the bowl and set aside to rest for at least half an hour.
+- Form a ball with the dough and use 1/2 tsp of sunflower oil to ‘wet’ the surface of it and allow it to rest 30 minutes.
+Alternatively, you can use a damp tea towel to keep the bhatura dough moist while it rests.

-- Shallow fry the bhature in the pan until golden brown; as there are baking powder and baking soda in the mix, the dough should ‘balloon’ in some areas as it will create air bubbles while frying, making them look much bigger than what they actually are!
+- Shallow fry the bhature in the pan until golden brown then flip and finish cooking; as there are baking powder and baking soda in the mix, the dough will fluff up and ‘balloon’ in some areas as it will create air bubbles while frying, making them look much bigger than what they actually are!